The Online Guide to Traditional Games

 The picture (courtesy Alan Lever) is of Ron Darlow who has just clipped the Nipsy and made it rise.
 The picture is poignant because Ron died during a later game of Nipsy.

 Rather than this author blather on ignorantly about Nipsy, the following is a piece from Alan Lever who used to be the treasurer of the now defunct Barnsley & District Nipsy league (email: ml014c5457 at blueyonder.co.uk).

 Nipsy is an old South Yorkshire game similar to the children's games of Piggy/Peggy and the Lancashire game of Billet played in the mill towns surrounding Bolton etc. Around Barnsley the game was and is played by men rather than children.
-A look at Alan Lever's website - hobbies section will give an idea of the equipment: - stick, nipsy and brick.
+The equipment consisted of a stick, a nipsy and a brick.
 The nipsy is rested on an up-turned brick, the photo of me on the local field shows one on the brick at the slight angle backwards required.

 Although huge hits have been made in practice, to qualify as a record the hit had to be made in a match or a Long Knock competition.
 The record single hit is acknowledged at 208 yards by Joe Cooke of Monk Bretton.
 The highest match total (7 hits) is 1061 metres achieved by Frank Lenthal, whose opponent in the match was Keith Steeples who scored 1016 (the only time that scores totalling over 1000 metres were ever attained)